frederickaplan/fdh/files/PART1/fdh-1-5.md

 - Discuss specificatly what Mass Digitisation change copyright issues based on research done in Maurizio Borghi and Stavroula Karapapa, Copyright and Mass Digitization, Oxford.
 - Discuss Open Data in databases.
 For instance : Open Database License (ODbL)
+- Discuss the role of Russia in the diffiusion of copyrighted material : Sci-Hub / LibGen / Alexandra Elbakyan / Telegram